bellabf/cv/README.md

 For my undergraduate thesis, I conducted research on microRNA expression in carcinomas, using data mining techniques to identify patterns of co-expression.
 This project allowed me to apply my knowledge of data analysis and computational tools to real-world questions.

+# Relevant Skills

+## Technical Skills:

+- Programming (R & python)
+- Machine learning (classification, regression, clustering, ensemble learning, reinforced learning)
+- Reporting: markdown and jupyter notebooks
+- Tidy tidyverse (dplyr, ggplot2, purrr, tidymodels)
+- Scikit learn, pandas, matplotlib
+- Version control (git, github, gitlab)
+- Storytelling and Data Visualization
+- SQL
+- Bash and Unix
+- Image Processing
+- Computer Vision
+- Statistical Analysis of Big Data
+- Analysis of OMIC data

+# Languages
+- Portuguese:  Native.
+- English: C1 (114/120 in TOEFL).
+- French: B2 (DELF B2).
+- Spanish: B2.
+-
 # Experience

 #### 2022-2022.
 Marseille, France - Internship as **Bio-image data analyst** at Laboratoire d'Informatique & Systèmes on Guignard's lab under Léo Guignard's supervision, Université D'Aix-Marseille.
- - **Description**: This project aims to build methods to detect and segment lymphoid inducer cells, describe their cluster shapes, and quantify their morphology.
+ - **Description**: In this project, I contributed to the development of techniques for 3D imaging processing to accurately segment and align whole 3D objects.
+The objective was to improve the efficiency of analysis by optimizing segmentation and alignment methods.
- - **Keywords**: Image Processing; Image segmentation; 3D imaging; developmental biology
+ - **Keywords**: Image Processing; Image segmentation; Image registration; 3D imaging; Developmental biology.

 #### 2021.
 Marseille, France - Internship as **Data scientist** at **INRIA** on COMPO's team under Sebastien Benzekry's supervision (9 weeks).
-  - **Description**: Built multiple machine learning models to predict the response of immune-checkpoint inhibition in advanced non-small cell lung cancer patients from blood count and hematological markers from clinical data.
+  - **Description**: : In this project, I developed multiple machine learning models to predict the response of advanced non-small cell lung cancer patients to immune-checkpoint inhibition.
+The models were built using tidymodels and clinical data containing blood count and hematological markers.
+I also developed an API for the model development.
-  -  **Keywords**: Data analysis; Machine learning development; Tidymodels; Prediction of immunotherapy response; Clinical data; API development.
+  -  **Keywords**: Machine learning development; Tidymodels; Prediction of immunotherapy response; Clinical data; API development.

 #### 2019.
 Campo Grande, Brazil - **Bioinformatician** at  **EMBRAPA - Gado de Corte** (5 months).
-  - **Description**: Serviced based bioinformatics project to fill the demand for in-house analysis of RNA-seq, SNP analysis and down-stream analysis of protein-protein interaction networks.
+  - **Description**: : I was part of a bioinformatics project aimed at addressing the in-house demand for RNA-seq and SNP analysis.
+I used R and Galaxy to perform data analysis and down-stream analysis of protein-protein interaction networks.
+Additionally, I utilized Cytoscape to visualize and interpret the resulting protein-protein interaction network.
   - **Keywords**: RNA-seq; SNPs analysis; R; Galaxy; Protein-protein interaction network; Cytoscape.

 #### 2016-2018.
 Campo Grande, Brazil - **Undergraduate Researcher** at **INFI- UFMS** (2 years).

- - **Description**: The goal of this project was to describe the conformational changes of both Interleucine-8 and Cythochrome C by performing molecular dynamics simulations with pH and redox potential changes using the AMBER software package.
+ - **Description**: I used molecular dynamics simulations with pH and redox potential changes to investigate the conformational changes of Interleucine-8 and Cytochrome C. The project was carried out using the powerful AMBER software package and involved complex Bash scripting, protein alignment, and molecular dynamics simulations.
- - **Keywords**: Bash scripting; Molecular Dynamics Simulations; Protein alignment
+ - **Keywords**: Molecular Dynamics Simulations; AMBER; Protein alignment; Bash scripting.

 # Publications
  * Benzekry, S., Grangeon, M., Karlsen, M., Alexa, M., **Bicalho-Frazeto, I.**, Chaleat, S., Tomasini, P., Barbolosi, D., Barlesi, F.  & Greillier, L. (2021).
 Machine learning for prediction of immunotherapy efficacy in non-small cell lung cancer from simple clinical and biological data.
 Cancers, 13(24), 621.